-What specific action will you take to advance the Ritual in your chapter in the upcoming year?
+upcoming year?
+What specific action will you take to advance the Ritual in your chapter in the upcoming year: 1 , and a second control of the second contr upcoming year:

 PROJECT

 CORNERSTONE The Associate Member Cornerstone Project provides an opportunity to reflect back on what you have learned to this point, while mapping out your ideal Delta Upsilon experience.
 You must act with intention to realize your personal, academic and professional goals in the future, and Delta Upsilon can be a vehicle to help you get there.